ocapuozzo/p4tuning.org/pages/musaic/musaic_12representation.md

 As you can see, the circular representation, much more than text, makes it possible to put forward **symmetries** and **characteristic structures**, some of which are easily detectable such as regular polygons and their relationship (but not always) with limited transposition structures.

-### intervallic struture explained by illustration
+## Intervallic struture by illustration

 {% include image.html file='musaic/0_2_is.png' alt='0_2_is' caption='PCS : {0, 2}<br/> is : (2, 10)' %}
 {% include image.html file='musaic/0_4_7_is.png' alt='0_4_7_is' caption='PCS : {0, 4, 7}<br/> is : (4, 3, 5)' %}